gvwilson/sensibleadventures/nardica/nardica.md

 The ship's toolbox was tucked under a bench near the stern.
-Its meager collection of items too essential to the ship for Uncle Jack to sell rattled as she dragg it out onto the deck.
+Its meager collection of items too essential to the ship for Uncle Jack to sell rattled as she dragged it out onto the deck.
 After a furtive glance to make sure he wasn't standing behind her, she reached behind it to grab the bag that held *her* tools, the ones she had salvaged and mended